floriansiepe/hpdbscan/README.md

 # HPDBSCAN

 Highly parallel DBSCAN (HPDBSCAN) is a shared- and distributed-memory parallel implementation of the Density-Based Spatial Clustering for Applications with Noise (DBSCAN) algorithm.
 It is written in C++ and may be used as shared library and command line tool.

+> Markus Götz, Christian Bodenstein, and Morris Riedel.
+2015.
+HPDBSCAN: highly parallel DBSCAN.
+In Proceedings of the Workshop on Machine Learning in High-Performance Computing Environments (MLHPC '15).
+Association for Computing Machinery, New York, NY, USA, Article 2, 1–10. https://doi.org/10.1145/2834892.2834894

+The code has been adapted to use CSV files instead of HDF5 files.

 ## Dependencies